AChung92/password-generator/README.md

 * Javascript

 ## Status
 Please use link for finished project.
 I will continue to add to this, as I get more confident in using Javascript.
-The screenshot shows the demo version of the password generator.
+The screenshot shows the end result of the password generator.

 [Password Generator](https://achung92.github.io/password-generator/)